 Navajo Math Circles

-Navajo students enter into a lively collaboration with mathematicians in after-school programs and a summer camp at Diné College in Arizona.
+(2016): Navajo students enter into a lively collaboration with mathematicians in after-school programs and a summer camp at Diné College in Arizona.
 Against the challenges of education on the Navajo Nation, the film highlights the connections between Navajo culture, natural beauty, and mathematics, and as well as the hopes of parents, students, and teachers for a brighter future.
+This film has been nationally broadcast on public television beginning in fall of 2016.

 Counting from Infinity: Yitang Zhang and the Twin Prime Conjecture